LinkedIn login setup

 Overview

-- pre-defined scopes for the essential requests
+- Predefined scopes for essential requests

-- continuous customer data synchronization
+- Continuous customer data synchronization

 Prerequisites